We care about foster carers and will give you continuing support in many different ways:

 Full time fostering

-We pay our foster carers a combination of skill level payments and allowances.
-The skill level payment is determined by the skill level of the foster carer.
-There are three levels.
-Each skill level has different standards (some around providing good care to the children you’re looking after, others about regularly attending training and support groups) that foster carers have to meet to move up the skill levels and to maintain their skill level.
+We pay our foster carers a combinations of skill level payments and allowances.
+The skill level payment is determined by the skill level of the foster carer - these are split into 3 levels.

-All of our new foster carers, whatever type of fostering they are doing, start as level one carers (unless transferring from another fostering agency that can provide us with evidence that they meet the standards for level two).
-Most foster carers move up to level two.
-At level one the skill payment for having one foster child is £85 a week.
-This goes up to £185 a week at level two.
+All of our new foster carers, whatever type of fostering they are doing, start as level 1 carers (unless transferring from another fostering agency that can provide us with evidence that they meet the standards for level 2).
+Most foster carers move up to level 2.
+At level 1, the skill payment for having one foster child is £85 a week.
+This goes up to £185 a week at level 2.

 We also pay an allowance based on the age of the child.
 This ranges from £122 a week for a child aged 0-4 up to £179 a week for a young person aged 16+.
 The intention is that this allowance covers all the costs of looking after a child, including food, clothing, activities, pocket money, transport, gas, electric, etc.

 You will receive a skills payment plus the relevant allowance every week you have a foster child living with you.
 If a child leaves or arrives part of the way through the week, you will receive payment pro rata for the time they are with you.